generate/generate-travis/README.md

 If you do not see one or both of those events, please [let us know about it](../../issues).

-### API
+## API

-This updater can also be used as a node.js library in your own updater.
-To do so you must first install generate-travis locally.
+### Install locally

-**Install**
+If you want to use `generate-travis` as a plugin or sub-generator to extend the features and settings in your own generator, you must first install it locally:

 Install with [npm](https://www.npmjs.com/):